Spawning 32,678 processes took an average of 3.06 µs/process of CPU time and 4.01 µs/process of wall-clock time LOL.

 ?>

-• Is this only for Wordpress sites?
+• Is this only for WordPress sites?
 I changed $my_username and put the code in my website but it didn’t show up.
 Is there something else I need to do?

 • Hi John, this snippet can be used anywhere (with PHP supported of course).
 I tested it again and it works.